Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 North Carolina State University at Raleigh

 Founded in 1946, the Counselor Education Program at NC State in Raleigh, North Carolina, boasts a rich history of educating future mental health counselors.
-Offered in both on-campus and online formats, this online Master of Education in clinical mental health counseling focuses on promoting wellness in future clients through preventive interventions.

 This top mental health counseling graduate program commits to multicultural diversity, reflected in the courses and the faculty and students.
-This program has increased its culturally-diverse proportions from less than 5% to 20%.
+This program has increased its culturally diverse proportions from less than 5% to 20%.
 Through this degree, graduates will be able to work as culturally competent counselors across a variety of counseling environments.

-You can complete the on-campus option in just two years if you are full time.
+You can complete the on-campus option in just two years if you are full-time.
 The online option entails a three-year part-time cohort that requires you to take one class in the summer and two each fall and spring semester.
 If you’re interested in applying, you need to submit:

 - GRE or MAT scores